claybrooks/claybrooks.github.io/_posts/2021-04-16-python-dynamic-api.md

 And the cons:

 - No IntelliSense support in the IDE since the functions can't be statically analyzed
-- Slightly tied to the API author providing the .json data
+- Coupled to the API author providing the .json data

 Well, there you have it.
 A minimum working example of a runtime injectable python API!